Nick-Eagles/Chess-Engine/README.md

 #### Tree traversal ####

 `gamma_exec`: float in [0, 1].
 The decay in reward anticipated for all subsequent actions, relative to the first action from a state.
 This parameter exists to allow the network to learn a different reward-decay-rate than it acts with (see 'mathematical choices' section).
-`epsilon`: float in [0,1].
-This is used in intializing games (from which root nodes are chosen).
-The initialized games are constructed by the agent playing itself with an epsilon-greedy strategy, which this parameter specifies.
 `breadth`: positive integer.
 The number of branches for any non-leaf node in the tree search.
 In this case, the number of moves searched from any (non-leaf) position in the tree search.
 `depth`: integer >= 1.
 The number of subsequent half-moves considered for a tree search performed from a given state (board position).
 A depth of at least 2 is recommended due to overhead in parallelizing the search, which occurs at all depths.
 `curiosity`: non-negative float.
 When policy "sampleMovesSoft" is used, the probability of each legal move being selected is the softmax of the reward for that move plus the expected reward from the resulting position. `curiosity` is the inverse "temperature" for that softmax function.
 Thus a value of 0 makes all moves equally probable; large values approach a purely greedy policy.
 `epsSearch`: float in [0,1].
 The probability that all moves from a given node are selected randomly, when performing the tree search (note that the decision to either randomly or informatively choose is made per potential move).
 This does not impact which move sequence is ultimately chosen from the completed tree search; the parameter `epsGreedy` exists for this purpose.
-`policy`: a string determining the function the agent uses to select a particular move from the ones legally available.
+`policyFun`: a string determining the function in `policy.py` that the agent uses to select a particular subset of moves from the ones legally available, when performing a tree search to ultimately determine the best move.
 Currently two choices are available:
 - "sampleMovesSoft": take the softmax of the expected cumulative rewards for each move, with exponential coefficient `curiosity`
 - "sampleMovesEG": with moves ranked by their expected cumulative rewards, select one move by an epsilon-greedy policy.
 Epsilon is `epsGreedy` in the "General variabes" section.

+`evalFun`: a string determining the function in `policy.py` that the agent uses to numerically score a set of potential moves (immediate branches) from a node in a tree search (`policyFun` determines which moves to choose given a set of move evaluations).
+There are currently four possible choices:
+- "getEvalsValue": [TODO]
+- "getEvalsPolicy": [TODO]
+- "getEvalsHybrid": [TODO]
+- "getEvalsEmpirical": [TODO]

 #### Network/ training-related ####